MrBackwoods/Game-APKs/README.md

 ### PC

 #### Doomsday Room
 A fictional geopolitical game set during a fictional Cold War.
-I did programming and music for the game./ https://store.steampowered.com/app/1480740/Doomsday_Room/
+I did programming and music for the game. https://store.steampowered.com/app/1480740/Doomsday_Room/

 #### Tiia-Mari Kolibri's Virtual Art Gallery
 This is a game / art gallery I did with and for visual artist Tiia-Mari Kolibri.
 The game was released and distributed on physical discs and on the artist's website.
-The game is not available for public anymore, but the trailer remains./ https://www.youtube.com/watch?v=-EIre-F8PRE
+The game is not available for public anymore, but the trailer remains. https://www.youtube.com/watch?v=-EIre-F8PRE

 ### Android